MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapter/nc-netadapter-evt_net_adapter_create_txqueue.md

 The **NETTXQUEUE_INIT** structure is an opaque structure that is defined and allocated by NetAdapterCx, similar to [WDFDEVICE_INIT](https://msdn.microsoft.com/library/windows/hardware/ff546951).

 In this callback, the client driver might call [NetTxQueueInitGetQueueId](../nettxqueue/nf-nettxqueue-nettxqueueinitgetqueueid.md) to retrieve the identifier of the transmit queue to set up.
 Next, the client calls [**NetTxQueueCreate**](../nettxqueue/nf-nettxqueue-nettxqueuecreate.md) to allocate a queue.
 If [**NetTxQueueCreate**](../nettxqueue/nf-nettxqueue-nettxqueuecreate.md) fails, the *EvtNetAdapterCreateTxQueue* callback function should return an error code.

+NetAdapterCx calls *EvtNetAdapterCreateTxQueue* at the very end of the [power-up sequence](https://docs.microsoft.com/windows-hardware/drivers/netcx/power-up-sequence-for-a-netadaptercx-client-driver).

 For a code example of implementing this callback function, see [Transmit and receive queues](https://docs.microsoft.com/windows-hardware/drivers/netcx/transmit-and-receive-queues).

-For more information about packet extensions and available packet extension constants, see [Packet descriptors and extensions](https://docs.microsoft.com/windows-hardware/drivers/netcx/packet-descriptors-and-extensions).

 ## -see-also